Construction Disbursement Software: Why Lenders Are Modernizing

 The construction landscape is shifting fast, and it’s putting new pressure on lenders.
-With more projects to finance, tighter margins, and growing regulatory oversight, the old ways of managing disbursements are no longer sustainable.
+With more projects to finance, tighter margins, and growing regulatory oversight, the old ways of managing construction loan disbursement are no longer sustainable.
+That’s why construction disbursement software has moved from nice-to-have to table stakes.

 According to a 2025 poll by BDC Network, 87% of contractors reported project delays, with nearly half citing schedule issues.
 In 2024, Skinner Construction also found that 53% of firms faced delays or cancellations tied to rising costs and interest rates.
 For lenders, this means the construction loans in their portfolios are almost guaranteed to encounter problems, and manual disbursement processes only make matters worse.